nychealth/coronavirus-data/totals/Readme.md

 ### data-by-modzcta.csv

 This file contains data by modified ZIP code tabulation areas (MODZCTA).
-Please see description of MODZCTA in the technical notes section (Geography: Zip codes and ZCTAs).
+Please see the technical notes section for a description of MODZCTA ([Geography: Zip codes and ZCTAs](https://github.com/nychealth/coronavirus-data#geography-zip-codes-and-zctas)).

 Indicators include: